-Selected items of medical/surgical supplies have limits in the amount and frequency that can be dispensed to an eligible Medicaid beneficiary.
-If a Medicaid beneficiary exceeds the limit on an item, prior approval must be requested with accompanying documentation as to why the limits need to be exceeded.
+Selected items of medical/surgical supplies have limits in the amount and frequency that can be dispensed to an eligible recipient.

+If a recipient exceeds the limit on an item, prior approval must be requested with accompanying documentation as to why the limits need to be exceeded.

-Requests for prior approval should be initiated by the ordering practitioner, who completes fields 1-17 of form eMedNY-361501.
-The provider then completes the remaining fields on the form and submits to the Medicaid eMedNY Contractor.
-The Prior Approval Guidelines and form eMedNY-361501 are available at:
+Requests for prior approval should be initiated by the ordering practitioner, who completes fields 1-17 of form eMedNY 361501.
+The provider then completes the remaining fields on the form and submits to the Medicaid Fiscal Agent.
+The Prior Approval Guidelines and form eMedNY 361501 are available at: